How to Apply

 In addition to the online application, the English Department requires the following documents for application to the Doctoral (program code: E25PH), Master's (program code: E25MA), and Non-Degree (program code: E25ND) programs:

-- One scanned copy of the official transcript from each institution you've attended.
-Transcripts for non-degree courses are not needed.
+- One scanned copy of the OFFICIAL transcript from each institution you've attended;

-- A statement of purpose (approximately 400-500 words), detailing your intellectual interests, strengths, and reasons for wanting to undertake graduate study.
-This restriction takes precedence over any other information about the statement of purpose found either on the Graduate School's website or on the ApplyYourself site itself;
+- A statement of purpose (approximately 400-500 words), detailing your intellectual interests, strengths, and reasons for wanting to undertake graduate study;

-- Official verbal, quantitative, and analytical GRE test scores sent directly from ETS to the Graduate School (the Literature in English subject test remains optional).
-The institution code for reporting scores to Northwestern is 1565.
-For scores to be considered official, the text must have been taken no more than five years before the intended quarter of entryand must come directly from the Educational Testing Service (ETS);
+- For scores to be considered official, the test must have been taken no more than five years before the intended September of entry and must come directly from the Educational Testing Service (ETS);

-NOTE: Rules to qualify for exemption from this requirement can be found in our FAQ
+- Rules governing exemptions from this requirement can be found in our FAQ;

-Notification of the admissions committee's decisions will most likely occur by early February.
-Once our offers of admissions have been made, we will invite those prospective students to campus for a Visiting Weekend at the beginning of March.
-This is a chance for you to meet with faculty and current graduate students, discuss future projects and hear about current doctoral work, tour the department and the campus, sit in on graduate seminars, and to enjoy some of the many restaurants and cultural events that Evanston and Chicago have to offer.
+Notification of the admissions committee's decisions will most likely occur in early February.
+Once our offers of admissions have been made, we will invite those prospective students to campus for a Visiting Weekend around the beginning of March.
+This is a chance for you to meet with faculty and current graduate students, discuss future projects, and hear about current doctoral work, tour the department and the campus, sit in on graduate seminars, and to enjoy some of the many restaurants and cultural events that Evanston and Chicago have to offer.

 MA and Non-Degree Applicants

 Applications for the Master's degree are accepted throughout the academic year, and reviewed three times during that period.
-Students admitted to the Master's program currently average GRE Verbal scores of 600.
+Students admitted to the Master's program currently average GRE Verbal scores of 160 (600 on the old 800-point scale).
 We offer only a full-time Master's Degree Program in English; applicants interested in a part-time degree should contact School of Professional Studies for information about its Master's in Literature, in Creative Writing, and in Liberal Studies.

-NOTE: Applications will only be considered for matriculation in the following Fall quarter.
+NOTE: Applications will only be considered for matriculation in the following September.